-As a public company, and particularly on and after December 31, 2019 when we ceased to be an "emerging growth company", we will continue to incur significant legal, accounting and other expenses.
-The Sarbanes-Oxley Act of 2002, or the SOX Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Global Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
+As a public company, and particularly since December 31, 2019 when we ceased to be an "emerging growth company" and December 31, 2020 when we became a "large accelerated filer", we have and will continue to incur significant legal, accounting and other expenses.
+The Sarbanes-Oxley Act of 2002, or the SOX Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Global Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and certain corporate governance practices.
 Our management and other personnel will need to continue to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations have and will continue to increase our legal and financial compliance costs and make some activities more time-consuming and costly, especially since, as of December 31, 2019, we are no longer an "emerging growth company" and we therefore may no longer take advantage of certain exemptions from various reporting requirements that are applicable to public companies that are "emerging growth companies."
+Moreover, these rules and regulations have and will continue to increase our legal and financial compliance costs and make some activities more time-consuming and costly.